-The Provider, is a hospital located in Osage, Missouri.
-The Provider was designated as a Sole Community Hospital ("SCH") during the fiscal year at issue.
-The Medicare administrative contractor assigned to the Provider for this appeal is WPS Government Health Administrators ("Medicare Contractor").
-In order to compensate it for a decrease in inpatient discharges, the Provider requested a VDA payment FY 2014.
-The Medicare Contractor calculated the Provider's FY 2013 VDA payment to be \$0.
+The Provider is a non-profit acute care hospital located in Rosewell, Oklahoma, and was designated as a Sole Community Hospital ("SCH") during the fiscal year at issue.
+The Medicare Contractor (MAC) assigned to the Provider for this appeal is WPS Government Health Administrators (WPS).
+The MAC concluded that the Provider did not qualify for a VDA payment for FY 2008, but that the amount of the payment calculated was zero (\$0).
+The Provider timely appealed the MAC's final determination and met all jurisdictional requirements for a Record Hearing in a request to the Board on October 19, 2020.